TTSMarissa/DataScienceLectureNotes/README.md

 My office hours are one hour before class start time, therefor 4pm - 5pm CST.

 # How to contact me
 I prefer to be contacted via slack.
+After you read this for the first time please message me on the slack the answer to the following questions:
+1. What is your codeing background / experience?
+2. Why did you decide to take this class?
+3. How many minutes / hours a day can you dedicate to this class outside of class time?